 A composite sketch based on Magi’s description produced no solid leads.
 Desperate for information, Magi took action:

 More than 35,000 people were e-mailed pictures of Molly.
 A web site devoted to finding her received thousands of hits.
 But a year passed without a single solid lead.

 Magi contacted a sketch artist, Jeanne Boylan, who had worked on the Unabomber and Polly Klaas cases.
 Jeanne agreed to try to create a more accurate drawing of the man in the white car.
 For nine hours, the two women chatted as Jeanne carefully sketched a portrait.
 Finally, the drawing was complete.
 But Magi still felt something was missing, and Jeanne worked hard to render it:

 The drawing unnerved Magi Bish:

 Three years after Molly Bish disappeared, her remains were found about five miles from Warren Pond.
 The case remains open and active.
-The police have no suspects, just several persons of interest.
 There is a $100,000 reward for information leading to the arrest of whoever took the life of Molly Bish.